Nick Raquet

-Nick Raquet (born December 12, 1995) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Nick Raquet (/rəˈkeɪ/ rə-KAY; born December 12, 1995) is an American professional baseball pitcher who is a free agent.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals in 2025 and the Baltimore Orioles in 2026.

 Career

+Amateur career

 Raquet attended State College Area High School in State College, Pennsylvania.
 He enrolled at the University of North Carolina at Chapel Hill and began his college baseball career with the North Carolina Tar Heels before he transferred to the College of William & Mary to play for the William & Mary Tribe.

+Washington Nationals

-The Washington Nationals selected Raquet in the third round, with the 103rd overall selection, of the 2017 MLB draft.
+The Washington Nationals selected Raquet in the third round, with the 103rd overall selection, of the 2017 Major League Baseball draft.
+He split his first professional season between the rookie-level Gulf Coast League Nationals and Low-A Auburn Doubledays.
+Raquet spent the 2018 season with the Single-A Hagerstown Suns and High-A Potomac Nationals, pitching to a combined 9–9 record and 3.74 ERA with 92 strikeouts across 24 starts.

-After the 2019 regular season, Raquet played for the Surprise Saguaros of the Arizona Fall League, where he had an 8.49 earned run average (ERA).
+Raquet made 25 starts for Potomac during the 2019 season, compiling an 11–9 record and 4.07 ERA with 122 strikeouts across 130 1/3 innings pitched.
+After the regular season, Raquet played for the Surprise Saguaros of the Arizona Fall League, where he had an 8.49 earned run average (ERA).
 As the 2020 Minor League Baseball season was cancelled due to the COVID-19 pandemic, Raquet quit baseball returned to college to finish his degree.
 He worked as an enterprise risk consultant for Ernst & Young.

+York Revolution

 Raquet decided to return to baseball in 2023 with the York Revolution of the Atlantic League, an independent baseball league.
 Raquet and Zach Mort were named co-Pitcher of the Year for the Atlantic League.
-Before the 2024 season, Raquet signed with the St. Louis Cardinals.

-The Cardinals promoted Raquet to the major leagues on September 8, 2025.
-He debuted for the Cardinals that night against the Seattle Mariners, pitching for a single inning.
+In 24 total starts for York, he had compiled a 13–7 record and 3.71 ERA with 133 strikeouts across 145 2/3 innings pitched.